tinybirdco/DynamoDBExporter/DDBStreamCDC/readme.md

   * arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess,
   * arn:aws:iam::aws:policy/SecretsManagerReadWrite

+Note that the provided utils script uses the Default AWS policies.

 #### Create your own Policy
 1. Navigate to IAM in the AWS Console.
 2. Create a new Policy for the Lambda.